aka-Trophy-Hunter/Sentiment-Analysis-Using-Python/README.md

-# Sentiment Analysis with Python
+# SentiSense: Sentiment Analysis with Python

 Understanding the sentiment and characteristics of textual data is essential in many fields, including business intelligence, social media monitoring, and customer feedback analysis.
 Manually processing large collections of text is often inefficient, particularly when the data is unstructured.
 This Python-based sentiment analysis project automates the entire workflow, enabling faster and more consistent text evaluation.